scala/scala-lang/_posts/2021-02-10-tuples-bring-generic-programming-to-scala-3.md

 **Heterogeneous Lists** (HLists), one of the core data structures in generic programming.

-This post focuses on how tuples in Scala 3 allow to address generic programming challenges, without external libraries or macros.
-It will also provide a short cheat sheet for new tuple operations as well as showing how a new language feature, dependent match types, allows the implementation of these operations.
+In this post I will take you on a tour of the new Tuple API before looking at how a new language feature, dependent match types, allows to implement such API.
+I hope that through the two proposed examples, you will develop an intuition about the usage and power of a few new exciting features of Scala 3.

 # Why generic programming ?